oztexan/ProcessCSVFiles/README.md

 This thread runs a simple while loop with a call to sleep(POLL_FREQUENCY).
 When it wakes it reviews the files in the directory with respect to the files that have already been processed in the DB.

-1. The list of new files is produced
+1. The list of new files is calculated
 2. This list is iterated
-3. Processed files that match an incoming new file for replacement are retrieved
+3. Replacement files candidates are identified
-4. A candidate entry for the ProcessedFiles tables is produced with a status of ‘Arrived’ and modification time of now
+4. A candidate entry for the ProcessedFiles tables is produced with a status of ‘Arrived’ and modification time = now
-4. If the file is of type TradeActivityReport, the contents of the file are further processed
+5. If the file is of type TradeActivityReport, the contents of the file are further processed
-4. a.
-The file column names must match the db_colname set on the TradeActivityReport object, else the file is failed.
+  - The file column names must match the db_colname set on the TradeActivityReport object, else the file is failed.
-5. Validation on each row occurs.
+  - Validation on each row occurs.
 Each row must have the same number of columns as the header row.
 If any row fails, the entire file fails
+  - If all goes well, the file is saved as "processed", and trades are saved to the database
+  - If any failures occur the file is recorded in the database as failing with a reason (error), no trades are saved.
+6. If file processing succeeds, any files identified to be replaced are tagged as "deprecated"

-The frontend polls the backend endpoint /checkThread at a 1000ms intervals and allows toggling between a file view and trade view.
-Very basic.
+The frontend polls the backend endpoint '/checkThread' at a 1000ms intervals.
+The endpoint returns the current processed files and trades for display.

 ## Database
 The database includes two tables
 - ProcessedFiles
 - TradeActivityReport

 There is a 1-M relationship between ProcessedFiles and the TradeActivityReport

-ProcessedFiles are recorded with the following information:
+ProcessedFiles are recorded with the following information to accomodate all known report types:
 - filename
 - status (enum [Arrived, Processed, Deprecated, Failed: Reason])
 - report_type